RuBAN-GT/yarn-plugin-release/README.md

 ## Commands

-* `yarn release tree` - Prints monitored workspaces tree
+* `yarn release graph` - Prints monitored workspaces graph
   * `-o,--output-format` can be `json` or `tree`